-- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include:
+- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling and setting high expectations of behaviour. - Being aware of the signs of behavioural difficulties and implementing de-escalation strategies - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Offering support to colleagues when necessary ('Cup of tea' strategy for example) - Keeping the relevant people up-to-date with any changes in behaviour.
+The relevant people include: